jjzhang166/socks5-server/readme.txt

   * handling https/http connections with polling APIs

  TODO:
-  * it's too slow to browse heavy websites
-  * getaddrinfo is blocking, so consider to resolve dns in non-blocking-mode
+  * getaddrinfo is blocking, so consider to resolve domain names in non-blocking-mode
   * use more secure authentication methods

  DEPENDENCY: